zmoazeni/zmoazeni.github.io/_posts/2013-04-27-why-csscss-doesnt-remove-duplication-for-you.md

 None of this is a knock against other developers working on the same problem.
 In fact, I think different perspectives and trial/error in this field can only be a good thing.
-CSS has been around for over a decade and it surprising to me that we don't have more tools.
+CSS has been around for over a decade and it is surprising to me that we don't have more tools.
 So I commend anyone spending time to contribute. csscss is my contribution based on my opinions.